samvera/bulkrax/README.md

 ### Downloading an export
 Once your the exporter has run, a download icon will appear on the exporters menu page.

+## Compatibility

+* Ruby 2.6 or 2.7 is required
+* Hyrax 2.3 or newer is required

 ## Contributing
 If you're working on a PR for this project, create a feature branch off of `main`.